neil7057/beach_hut_society/README.md

     Each page has a scrolling 'top of page' anchor link.

     Social media links all point to beach hut specific sites if they exist and standard social channels if not.

+    Permissions to create, update and delete content are determined by user ID, ststus and content craetor ID.

 ## Features